February 6, 2018

-3) Your brief job history or description: I’m the Manager of Government Affairs for Oklahoma Natural Gas.
-Prior to joining ONG, I severed on the staff of Governor Mary Fallin, and before that, the Speaker of the House of Representatives.
-This will be my 11th legislative session to work at the State Capitol.
+Craig is the Manager of Government Affairs for Oklahoma Natural Gas.
+Prior to joining ONG, he served on the staff of Governor Mary Fallin, and before that, the Speaker of the House of Representatives.
+This will be his 11th legislative session to work at the State Capitol.

 Rotarian Sponsors Jerrod Shouse, Scott Parman, Dusty Darr

 Born on the North Side of Pittsburgh Pennsylvania to a large family. – 5 brothers, 5 sisters, 2 parents and 1 grandmother in a house with one bathroom.
 His father worked in the steel mills until they disappeared.
 Joe came to OKC a little over 2 years ago for the opportunity to become President & CEO of Frontier State Bank.

 Joe has been in banking for 28 years.
 He’s been the CEO of 3 community banks – one in Colorado, one in Texas and now Frontier State Bank in OKC

 Joe has been a volunteer tutor for 2 years at the Whiz Kids program in OKC that helps underprivileged children improve their reading skills.
 The worst experience of his life was raising three children as a single parent for 7 years.
 The best experience of my life was raising three children as a single parent for 7 years.
 Then he met his wife Carlene.
 They’ll be celebrating their 20th anniversary later this year.
 They live in Norman.